Read Charles Sanders Peirce with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Peirce becoming a notable philosopher.

-The central claim is this: The combination of Peirce’s pioneering ideas, the later advocacy by his philosophical peers, and the growing appreciation of his work in various academic circles over time contributed to his enduring significance in the field of philosophy.
+In plain terms: The combination of Peirce’s pioneering ideas, the later advocacy by his philosophical peers, and the growing appreciation of his work in various academic circles over time contributed to his enduring significance in the field of philosophy.

 Intellectual Breadth